×

 When we asked expats and global nomads about the quality of medical care in Ireland, they replied:

 "Private health insurance is absolutely essential.
 The private hospitals are OK provided it is not an emergency.
 There is no 24 hour A and E. If it were available I would insure also for a fly you back to Germany for accidents and emergencies.
 I was left on a trolley for 30 hours falling a fall with a broken collar bone and ribs.
 I am over 70 with a heart condition.
-Some third world countries have better medical services than Ireland," remarked one expat in Galway.
+Some third world countries have better medical services than Ireland," said one expat living in Galway.

 What are medical services in Ireland like?